top of page

 Vision & Mission

-Vision: SHE will lead the Island of PR into reforming education to accelerate grantsmanship, professional & leadership development and DEI initiatives.
+Vision: SHE will lead the Island of PR into reforming education to accelerate grantsmanship, professional & leadership and workforce development.

 Mission: SHE has the mission to empower Puerto Ricans to form a community of practice to reform education and competitively apply for local and external funds.